-How can I tell caregivers about my acute rash?
-Tell caregivers when you first saw the rash, and the place or places on your body where you saw it.
+How can I tell healthcare providers about my acute rash?
+Tell healthcare providers when you first saw the rash, and the place or places on your body where you saw it.
 Tell him what happened before the rash showed up.
 Tell him if the rashes come after eating a certain food, after doing an activity, or when you feel stressed.
-If you had the rash before, tell your caregiver how often you have had it.
+If you had the rash before, tell your healthcare provider how often you have had it.
 Tell him if you are taking or using any medicine, or have allergies or medical conditions.
 He will need to know if you have a family member who has allergies, or also gets rashes.

 How might my acute rash be treated?
 Your treatment will depend on the condition causing your acute rash.
 You may have any of the following:

 Antibiotics: If your rash is itchy and you scratch your skin, this may break your skin open and cause a wound.
 Antibiotics are given to treat a wound infected with germs called bacteria.